 - Supporting the creative and digital sector

-- Looking to develop joint services in areas of work with which PUSH is engaged
+- Looking to develop joint services in areas of work with which PfSH is engaged

-PUSH does not create the housing numbers or indeed the need for new homes.
-Individual local planning authorities decide the numbers of new homes required through their own local plans.
-PUSH satisfies the duty placed upon local planning authorities to co-operate by co-ordinating the assessment of local housing need.
+PfSH does not create the housing numbers or the need for new homes – it is the National Planning Policy Framework (NPPF) that sets out the minimum number of new homes required of PfSH authorities through its standard methodology.
+PfSH satisfies the duty placed upon local planning authorities to co-operate by co-ordinating the assessment of local housing need.

 Councillor Seán Woodward